 Marketing is already automated (mostly).

-Visits to your therapist can now be handled by phone appointments with humans you never see via an app.
+Visits to your therapist can now be handled by phone or text appointments with humans you never see via an app.
 Soon, you can talk to a seemingly empathetic chatbot about your troubles — never mind that your troubles will be recorded in real time to help the bot answer, then saved for eternity to help bots help other people.
 I’m sure your data will be totally safe.

 You can 3D print a house.